nginmesh/nginmesh/README.md

 Below are instructions to setup the Istio service mesh in a Kubernetes cluster using NGiNX as a sidecar.

-[Prerequisities](https://istio.io/docs/setup/kubernetes/quick-start.html#prerequisites) Make sure alpha enabled kubernetes cluster up and running
+[Prerequisities](https://istio.io/docs/setup/kubernetes/quick-start.html#prerequisites) Make sure alpha enabled kubernetes cluster up and running in Google Container Engine.

-[Installation steps]() Instructions for installing the NGiNX sidecar in application pods automatically using the initializer
+[Installation steps](https://github.com/nginmesh/nginmesh/tree/release-doc-0.2.12/istio/release/install/kubernetes) Instructions for installing the NGiNX sidecar in application pods automatically using the initializer.

 [Deploy Bookinfo Reference application](https://istio.io/docs/guides/bookinfo.html) The sample app is copied from Istio project without modification.
 We only support deployment using Kubernetes initializer.